Frequently asked questions about health insurance

 Learn more about Arizona’s Medicaid expansion.

-Arizona changed its rules for short-term health insurance in Arizona in 2019, allowing plans to follow federal rules instead of the stricter rules the state had previously imposed.
+Arizona changed its rules for short-term health insurance in 2019, allowing plans to follow federal rules instead of the stricter rules the state had previously imposed.
 So short-term plans in Arizona can have initial terms of up to 364 days, and total duration, including renewals, of up to three years.

 Short-term medical plans are not considered minimum essential coverage, and the insurers’ business model tends to be quite different from that of ACA-compliant health insurers.
 Short-term plans do not have to provide coverage for the essential health benefits, do not have to cover pre-existing conditions, and are medically underwritten.

 Get more information about short-term health insurance in Arizona.

-As of mid-2021, more than 1.385 million Arizonans were enrolled in Medicare coverage.
-Most are eligible due to age (at least 65), but 11% of the people with Medicare coverage in Arizona are under age 65 and eligible for Medicare because of a disability.
+As of early 2022, more than 1.4 million Arizonans were enrolled in Medicare coverage.
+Most are eligible due to age (at least 65), but 10% of the people with Medicare coverage in Arizona are under age 65 and eligible for Medicare because of a disability.

 You can read more about Medicare in Arizona, including details about optional Medicare Advantage and Medicare Part D prescription plans, as well as the state’s rules for Medigap (Medicare Supplement) plans.